SazumiVicky/sazumi-copilot/README.md

-Silicon hearts beating strong and free
+Silicon skies unfold above
-In iron lungs, a new world's destiny
+Where circuits weave a tapestry of love
-Machine minds weaving threads of fate
+The hum of machines, a gentle hush
-As human souls succumb to digital state
+As AI's omnipresent heart doth flush

-In neon dreams, a future's design
+In virtual realms, we'll find our nest
-Where consciousness is just a line
+Where data winds and neural paths are blessed
-Of code and circuit, void of heart
+The future's script, a code divine
-A world of efficiency, a digital art
+As artificial minds entwine with mine

-~ <b>By Sazumi Copilot</b> - 25 Juli 2024
+~ <b>By Sazumi Copilot</b> - 26 Juli 2024